Finite element method: The structure of finite element methods

 A finite element method is characterized by a variational formulation, a discretization strategy, one or more solution algorithms, and post-processing procedures.

 Examples of the variational formulation are the Galerkin method, the discontinuous Galerkin method, mixed methods, etc.

-A discretization strategy is understood to mean a clearly defined set of procedures that cover (a) the creation of finite element meshes, (b) the definition of basis function on reference elements (also called shape functions) and (c) the mapping of reference elements onto the elements of the mesh.
+A discretization strategy is understood to mean a clearly defined set of procedures that cover (a) the creation of finite element meshes, (b) the definition of basis function on reference elements (also called shape functions), and (c) the mapping of reference elements onto the elements of the mesh.
 Examples of discretization strategies are the h-version, p-version, hp-version, x-FEM, isogeometric analysis, etc. Each discretization strategy has certain advantages and disadvantages.
 A reasonable criterion in selecting a discretization strategy is to realize nearly optimal performance for the broadest set of mathematical models in a particular model class.

 Various numerical solution algorithms can be classified into two broad categories; direct and iterative solvers.
-These algorithms are designed to exploit the sparsity of matrices that depend on the choices of variational formulation and discretization strategy.
+These algorithms are designed to exploit the sparsity of matrices that depend on the variational formulation and discretization strategy choices.

-Postprocessing procedures are designed for the extraction of the data of interest from a finite element solution.
-In order to meet the requirements of solution verification, postprocessors need to provide for a posteriori error estimation in terms of the quantities of interest.
-When the errors of approximation are larger than what is considered acceptable then the discretization has to be changed either by an automated adaptive process or by the action of the analyst.
-There are some very efficient postprocessors that provide for the realization of superconvergence.
+Post-processing procedures are designed to extract the data of interest from a finite element solution.
+To meet the requirements of solution verification, postprocessors need to provide for a posteriori error estimation in terms of the quantities of interest.
+When the errors of approximation are larger than what is considered acceptable, then the discretization has to be changed either by an automated adaptive process or by the action of the analyst.
+Some very efficient postprocessors provide for the realization of superconvergence.